FDASIA Title VII Overview

 This section deems adulterated any drug that is manufactured in an establishment that delays, limits, denies or refuses to permit entry or inspection.
 On July 12, 2013, FDA issued draft guidance with examples of the types of conduct that FDA considers to be in violation of Section 501(j) of the FD&C Act.
 This guidance also specified that under certain circumstances delaying, denying, limiting or refusing a request for records in advance or in lieu of an inspection under Section 706 may also result in a manufacturer’s drugs being adulterated under the FD&C Act.

 This section allows FDA to destroy, without the opportunity for export, drugs refused admission that are valued at $2,500 or less with notice and an opportunity to provide testimony on the destruction.
 This authority will help avoid the re-introduction of violative products, lessen FDA’s expenditure of resources on unsafe products repeatedly offered for importation, and deter the entry of unsafe drugs going directly to consumers.
 FDA is developing regulations to implement this section, and these regulations will provide appropriate due process prior to destruction.
+A proposed rule regarding administrative destruction of imported drugs refused admission to the U.S. was published on May 6, 2014.

 This section allows FDA to enter into written agreements to furnish certain trade secret information to foreign governments that have the authority and demonstrated ability to protect trade secret information, as certified by the Commissioner.
 Information concerning an inspection may only be shared if the foreign government already has authority to obtain such information, and if the written agreement limits the information’s use to civil regulatory purposes.
 This section also grants FDA authority to protect from disclosure information obtained from a foreign government agency if the information concerns the inspection of a facility, is part of an investigation, alerts the United States to the potential need for an investigation, or concerns a drug that has a reasonable probability of causing serious adverse health consequences or death, and such information is provided voluntarily on the condition that it not be released and is covered by a written agreement.
 FDA is currently exploring the authority granted to it under Section 710 to determine how it can be used to advance FDA’s existing activities and initiatives to exchange information with its foreign counterparts.